getsentry/snuba/README.md

 Settings are found in `settings.py`

-- `CLICKHOUSE_HOST` : The hostname for the clickhouse service.
+- `CLICKHOUSE_DEFAULT_CONNECTION_CONFIG` : The default host / port for the clickhouse service.
 - `REDIS_HOST` : The host redis is running on.
 - `DATASET_MODE` : If "local" runs Clickhouse local tables instead of distributed ones.